Using ddev for development of TYPO3 extensions

 - TYPO3 v11

 As an author and maintainer of several TYPO3 extensions that also support multiple TYPO3 versions, I once faced the problem of how to develop and test them in a simple way.
-Each extension has its own Git repository and when testing for different TYPO3 versions, cloning or copying the source code multiple times to different TYPO3 versions was not the way I was happy with.
+Each extension has its own Git repository and when testing for different TYPO3 versions, cloning or copying the source code multiple times to different TYPO3 installations was not the way I was happy with.

 At the time, I had a local Apache installation on my Linux notebook.
 With symlinks this worked more or less: Different TYPO3 version need different PHP versions.
 And most importantly, I don't want to have multiple PHP versions installed locally along with Apache.
 Then ddev came into my life, which made the workflow a lot of easier.
 If you don't know it yet, have a look at the ddev documentation.